yeyee2901/yy-neovim-config-lua/README.md

 &nbsp;

 # NOTES
-I do not own any of the plugins, softwares, etc. I just arranged them to be suitable for my development needs.
+I do not own any of the plugins, softwares, etc. I just arranged them to be suitable for my development needs, mainly for embedded systems and a little bit of Python.
 Feel free to download this repo and try exploring with Neovim >= 0.5.0!
 HAPPY VIMMING!!

 Tested On:
 1. Pop!
 OS 21.04 (debian based)